bukbukXiu/ManjaroProAudio/README.md

-# Pro Audio in Manjaro
+# Pro Audio in Manjaro (and other Arch-based distros)

 Following this guide will hopefully allow you to get the best possible performance on Linux for professional audio needs.
 Even though these steps are well-tested, it is wise to research what each step accomplishes and why (the search engine is your friend :P ).